Arenophilus peregrinus Jones, 1989

 Arenophilus peregrinus was described new to science from the Isles of Scilly by Jones (1989).
 It was subsequently found on the Cornish mainland where it is now known from two sites (Gregory & Jones, 1999; Barber, 2008, pg.3).

-More recently this species was discovered in Portugal (Gregory & Lewis, 2015), the third global record, suggesting that it may have a widespread Atlantic distribution (and may have been overlooked in western France and Spain).
+More recently this species was discovered in northern Portugal (Gregory & Lewis, 2015), the fourth global record, suggesting that it may have a widespread Atlantic distribution and, in keeping with this idea, in 2022 it was discovered on the Atlantic coast of NW France (Desmots & Racine, 2023).
+It is probably awaiting discovery in western Spain.

 References